What is acne?

 - Laser resurfacing.
 This uses high-energy light to burn away damaged skin.
-It may be used to minimize wrinkles and fine scars.
+It may be used to reduce wrinkles and fine scars.

 - Phototherapy or blue light therapy.
 Phototherapy using a blue light source.
 It has been shown to decrease the number of acne-causing bacteria with minimal side effects, such as dry skin.
 Blue light therapy does not use ultraviolet (UV) light, so it does not damage the skin as earlier types of light therapy did.

 - Pulsed light and heat energy (LHE) therapy.
 This type of combined light and heat therapy is believed to work by destroying acne-causing bacteria.
-It also shrinks the oil-producing glands in the skin.
+It also shrinks the glands in the skin that make oil.
 The FDA has approved an LHE system that uses green light and heat pulses for treating mild to moderate acne.

 - Punch grafts.
 Punch grafts are small skin grafts used to replace scarred skin.
-A hole is punched in the skin to remove the scar, which is then replaced with unscarred skin (often from the back of the earlobe).
+A hole is punched in the skin to remove the scar.
+This is then replaced with unscarred skin (often from the back of the earlobe).
 Punch grafts can help treat deep acne scars.

 - Autologous fat transfer.
 An autologous fat transfer uses fat taken from another site on your own body and injects it into your skin.
 The fat is placed beneath the surface of the skin to push up the depressed scars.
 This method is used to correct deep contour defects caused by scarring from severe acne.
 Because the fat may be reabsorbed into the skin over months, you may need to have it repeated.